-I recently began helping a friend plan her Disney themed birthday party.
-Being adult, as we are, we started to plan things out about 5 months in advance.
+I recently began planning a surprise 30th Disneyland themed birthday party for my favorite person ever, my handsome husband Nathan.
+Being adult, as I am, I started to plan things out about 5 months in advance.
 When you're on a budget it's important to plan early, purchase piece by piece and have a clear vision.

 I remember seeing something some time back on a wedding blog where a couple used Disneyland Fastpasses as their seating cards.
 I went in search and found them available on Etsy, but when I saw the prices I almost had a heart attack! $60 for 40 Fastpasses... and these were just the PDFs, mind you.
 This did not include the paper and the color ink to print them out.
 Outrageous!!!
 So I did the next thing anyone in my shoes would do, search online for a free template.
 To my dismay... nothing.